There is no tissue or process within your brain and your body that doesn’t benefit from sleep. Sleeping is the bedrock of our health.

-Autophagy, for instance, shots off when the body is digesting food.
+Autophagy, for instance, shot off when the body is digesting food.
 This is bad news because autophagy is our cellular waste management system.
 In autophagy, the body cleans up damaged cells and regenerates new ones.

 Carl Lanore has an app that he uses to track his sleep and as he confessed, whenever he eats late, his heart rate never goes down to 40bpm.
 It just stays up high all night long, and this can lead to a heart attack.
 As Carl said, “Sometimes older people who are not in good shape have big meals and they go to bed and die in their sleep because their hearts don’t get the rest they need at night.”

 The majority of people who are having sleep problems are doing something in their everyday life they don’t realize is impacting their ability to sleep at night.
 And some of these habits as minute and inconsequential as they may seem lead to stress.

 A lot of helpful advice about sleep like avoiding stimulants before bed, staying away from blue light before bed, etc., are already all over the internet, and they are all useful.
 In addition to those,

 - Make sure you’re getting enough sunlight in the morning